 There are so many better places to eat in Toronto (ideas here) that Jack Astor’s is just… no.

 …Day Trip to Niagara Falls

-Don’t get me wrong: Niagara Falls is wonderful, and cycling around Niagara-on-the-Lake with Tom was a trip highlight.
+Don’t get me wrong: Niagara Falls is wonderful, and cycling around Niagara-on-the-Lake with my partner was a trip highlight.
 But a ten-minute ferry ride across Lake Ontario gets you to the small islands that make up the largest car-free residential area in North America.
 There are beaches (including a nudist one), places to cycle, and forests to explore.

 …Pay for the AGO

 We’re not bad people; we just know that the gallery is free on Wednesday evenings, so we visit then to save our money for $12 cocktails.
 If you want more “contemporary” art, head to Graffiti Alley behind the shops on Queen West.
 It’s a constantly changing gallery of street art and we gave it a cute name.